esbrandt/mixxx-sublime-snippets/readme.md

 widgets editable tags details (size, time format, etc.) will be highlighted in turn so that you can easily tab between them and modify them if necessary.

-Alternatively, just type the trigger in the source file and hit `Tab`.
+Alternatively, just type the trigger, e.g. `time`, in the xml source file and hit `Tab`.
-- Use `TAB` to run a snippet after typing the trigger, e.g. `time,tab`.
+- Use `TAB` to run a snippet after typing the trigger.
-- Use `TAB` and `Shift+TAB` to cycle forward/backward through fields.
+- Use `TAB` and `Shift+TAB` to cycle forward/backward through editable tags.
 - Use `ESC` to exit snippet mode.